GeneralYun/find_pokemon/README.md

-# find_pokemon
 #files discription:

     filter: save pokemon ID you want to search on map.

     search_region.json: save regions you want to search map.

     results: save the pokemon found on map, include theirs coordinate and expiration time.

 #preparation: